coopernurse/node-pool/README.md

 Can be any object/instance but must have the following properties:

 - `create` : a function that the pool will call when it wants a new resource.
-It should return a Promise that either resolves to a `resource` or rejects to an `Error` if it is unable to create a resource for whatever.
+It should return a Promise that either resolves to a `resource` or rejects to an `Error` if it is unable to create a resource for whatever reason.
 - `destroy`: a function that the pool will call when it wants to destroy a resource.
 It should accept one argument `resource` where `resource` is whatever `factory.create` made.
 The `destroy` function should return a `Promise` that resolves once it has destroyed the resource.